 Employment law – Sexual orientation

-The Equality Act 2010 (‘the Act’) came into force on 1 October 2010 and maintains or enhances the previous law on sexual orientation discrimination in a single piece of clear and simple legislation.
-It is unlawful to discriminate in employment on the grounds of sexual orientation.
+The Equality Act 2010 (‘the Act’) makes it unlawful to discriminate in employment on the grounds of sexual orientation.
 There are limited exceptions where discrimination is allowed but these are uncommon.

 How is ‘sexual orientation’ defined under the Act?

-For the purposes of the Act, ‘sexual orientation’ covers gay, heterosexual, bisexual and lesbian people.
+For the purposes of the Act, ‘sexual orientation’ covers those who are gay, heterosexual, bisexual and lesbian.

 What is sexual orientation discrimination?